MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 ms.topic: conceptual
 ms.devlang: al
 ms.search.form: '118, 314, 395'
-ms.date: 06/10/2024
+ms.date: 07/05/2024
 ms.service: dynamics-365-business-central
 ms.author: bholtorf
 ms.reviewer: bholtorf
 ---
-# <a name="work-with-payment-tolerances-and-payment-discount-tolerances"></a>Work with payment tolerances and payment discount tolerances
+# Work with payment tolerances and payment discount tolerances

 You can set up a payment tolerance to close an invoice when the payment doesn't fully cover the amount on the invoice.
 For example, payment tolerances are typically for small amounts that would cost more to correct than to just accept.
 You can set up a payment discount tolerance to grant a payment discount after the payment discount date.